SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/docs/project_blocks.md

 ### esp_timer:
 This task is created in response to any timer tasks that you create.
 This Task is the one that makes the timer call-back.

-### Others:
+### Other Tasks:
 Other than the list above, most other tasks are created in code.
-These will be servicing objects in system created components.
+These will be servicing objects in system created components (which are not seen yet in this sample application).

+### ESP-IDF:
+This is the primary library that Espressif creates to provide you all the services that you need, but where is Arduino?
+Now that you're an expert, or becomming an expert, you won't need an intermedia library like Arduino, or MongooseOS.
+Intermediate libraries can add trouble with tricky problems or unreachable bugs that you just can't fix.
+If you can accept the Esp32 hardware product and its IDF library, then the whole world is your oyster, and it is up to you to master key concepts and produce the best product possible with Esp32 hardware.
+If you can master the IDF, then no one on the planet can make a smaller, better, faster, Esp32 application than you can.